INDOOR AIR QUALITY (IAQ) SENSOR DASHBOARD

 BPS has adopted IAQ standards following federal, state, and city recommendations on indoor air quality and ventilation in schools.
 The BPS Facilities Management team will continue to take action based on those standards.

-Details on the standards and response actions, and strategies for achieving optimal ventilation in classrooms, can be viewed in the Indoor Air Quality and Ventilation Plan.
+Details on the standards and response actions, and strategies for achieving optimal ventilation in classrooms, can be viewed in the BPS Indoor Air Quality Monitoring and Response Action Plan.